jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-94.md

 Thus, spots are often converted into faculae -- parts of the solar surface, which were previously darker than others, later become brighter.

-And vice versa, faculae are seen to turn into spots, when these are submerged in the more subtle matter of the Sun on one side, while a large amount of new matter attaches to them on the other side.
+Vice versa, faculae are seen to turn into spots, when these are submerged in the more subtle matter of the Sun on one side, while a large amount of new matter attaches to them on the other side.

-#### 99. Into What Particles the Spots Dissolve
+#### 99. Into what particles the spots dissolve

 When these spots dissolve, they do not turn into minutiae exactly similar to those from which they were formed.

-Instead, they partly transform into thinner and simultaneously more solid particles, or those with less angular shapes, which are more suited for motion and therefore easily move through the channels between the globules of the surrounding sky towards other vortices.
+Instead, they partly transform into:

+1. Thinner and simultaneously more solid particles, or those with less angular shapes.

+These are more suited for motion and therefore easily move through the channels between the globules of the surrounding sky towards other vortices.

+{{< n n="These match neutrinos" >}}

+2. Extremely thin particles

+These are either:
-Partly, they transform into extremely thin particles that are either worn off from other angles or are converted into the pure substance of the Sun, or even go towards the sky.
+- worn off from other angles or
+- are converted into the pure substance of the Sun
+- even go towards the sky.

+{{< n n="These are photons" >}}

-Lastly, some transform into thicker particles composed of several striped or other particles joined together, which are expelled towards the sky.
+3. Thicker particles composed of several striated [virtual photons] or other particles joined together

+These are expelled towards the sky.

 These are too large to pass through the narrow channels left by the air-aether globules.

 They even penetrate the spaces among these globules and, due to their very irregular and branched shapes, cannot move as easily as those globules.

+{{< n n="These are virtual photons and electrons that go into the solar wind" >}}